 What to Learn After Finance

 Finance encompasses money management, including borrowing, saving, budgeting, lending, forecasting, and investing.
 There are various positions one can pursue with financial knowledge.
-For those who have already learned the various aspects of finance, consider learning Python, SQL, and Excel to help in any of the positions you seek.
+For those who have already learned the various aspects of finance, consider learning Python, SQL, and Excel to support any position you pursue.
 This article will cover these skills so you clearly understand what skills you want to tackle next.

 What is Finance?

 In its most basic definition, finance is the management of money.
-Finance includes investing, lending, budgeting, borrowing, saving, forecasting, and studying money.
+Finance includes investing, lending, budgeting, borrowing, saving, forecasting, and studying financial systems.
 There are multiple areas of finance, including personal, corporate, and public finance.

-Personal finance deals with keeping your debt down, budgeting, growing your assets, and increasing cash flow, among others.
-The three main types of corporate finance are capital budgeting, capital structure, and dividend policy.
+Personal finance focuses on keeping debt low, budgeting, growing assets, and increasing cash flow, among other factors.
+The three main types of corporate finance include capital budgeting, capital structure, and dividend policy.
 Among the significant concerns of public finance are the budgeting process and an entity’s revenue source.

-Read more about what finance is and why you should learn it.
+Read more about what finance is and why you should study it.

 What Can You Do with Finance?

-At its root, finance deals with managing money.
-This includes investing, saving, budgeting, forecasting, borrowing, and lending.
-Here are three solid career paths to follow with a firm understanding of finance.
+At its core, finance involves managing money, including investing, saving, budgeting, forecasting, borrowing, and lending.
+Here are three strong career paths you can pursue with a solid understanding of finance:

 Python

-Although you typically find Python used in back end programming, it includes various libraries that financial professionals use regularly.
+Although Python is primarily used in back-end programming, it includes various libraries that financial professionals use regularly.
 Financial Analysts and other financial professionals use Python to gather and manipulate financial data.
-Financial professionals use Python's libraries to build risk management models like VAR and Monte Carlo simulation.
+Financial professionals use Python libraries to build risk management models such as VAR and Monte Carlo simulations.

-If you are considering learning Python for finance, Noble Desktop offers a Python for Finance Bootcamp.
-This course covers the basics of Python and how to create APIs, income statements, and balance statements.
-You will also learn to apply the statistical measure to financial uses like stock prices.
-To take your knowledge a step further, consider the FinTech Bootcamp, which covers Python and various other programs.
+If you're considering learning Python for finance, Noble Desktop offers a Python for Finance Bootcamp.
+This course covers the basics of Python and how to create APIs, income statements, and balance sheets.
+You'll also learn how to apply statistical measures to financial applications such as stock prices.
+To further your knowledge, consider the FinTech Bootcamp, which covers Python and other programs.

 SQL

-Almost all aspects of finance rely on collecting financial data, whether it be accounting or banking transactions.
-Suppose you are pursuing a Financial Analyst role with your financial education.
-In that case, you will rely on more than traditional finance skills like accounting, statistics, and business analytics to complete your daily tasks.
-Most Financial Analyst positions require data science skills, such as understanding programming languages like SQL, to find positions.
-You will encounter data stored in SQL databases throughout various financial professions, making it an integral part of any financial training.
+Almost all aspects of finance rely on collecting financial data, whether for accounting or banking transactions.
+If you're pursuing a Financial Analyst role, you'll need more than traditional finance skills like accounting, statistics, and business analytics.
+Many Financial Analyst positions require data science skills such as understanding programming languages like SQL.
+You'll encounter data stored in SQL databases across various financial professions, making it an integral part of financial training.

 Microsoft Excel

 Another analytical skill to add to your finance toolbox is Excel.
-Even though Excel might only seem relevant to some areas of finance, it can be helpful when analyzing large data sets.
-The ability to keep all financial records in one place and present that information in a meaningful way will benefit you.
-In doing so, you can identify patterns in spending, decisions, and income to make better decisions.
+Even though Excel might only seem relevant to some areas of finance, it is helpful for analyzing large datasets.
+The ability to organize financial records in one place and present that information in a meaningful way will benefit you.
+You can identify patterns in spending, decisions, and income to make better choices.

-To learn Excel for finance, consider taking the Excel Bootcamp or the Financial Modeling Intensive courses Noble Desktop provides.
-The Excel bootcamp is great for learning the program if you have yet to gain experience.
-If you have experience with Excel, you can take the Advanced Excel course.
+To learn Excel for finance, consider taking the Excel Bootcamp or the Financial Modeling Intensive courses offered by Noble Desktop.
+The Excel bootcamp is great if you're new to the program, while the Advanced Excel course is ideal if you already have experience with Excel.

 Key Takeaways

-• The majority of financial positions will require more skills than just financial literacy
+- The majority of financial positions require more skills than just financial literacy.

-• You can learn all of these skills and finance together through several different bootcamps provided by Noble Desktop:
+- You can learn these skills and finance together through several bootcamps provided by Noble Desktop:

 Learn Finance with Hands-on Training at Noble Desktop